-Azure Files offers a fully managed cloud share service providing access over SMB.
-As part of our cluster on cloud file sharing services, this blog will provide an overview of different types of Azure storage, followed by the features and use cases of Azure Files storage service.
-We’ll also see how Cloud Volumes ONTAP from NetApp complements Azure storage with shared file storage capabilities you won’t get natively in the cloud.
+Azure Files offers a fully managed cloud share service providing access for Azure storage SMB users.
+This blog will provide an overview of different types of Azure storage SMB followed by the features and use cases for Azure file storage.
+We’ll also see how Cloud Volumes ONTAP and Azure NetApp Files complements Azure storage with shared file storage capabilities you won’t get natively in the cloud.

 Azure Storage Types